-This well-known challenge is hence driving increased interest amongst development actors in targeting the provision of energy for productive uses, not least for the multiple development challenges that can be targeted.
-Though a growing topic of engagement by many decision makers in governments, donors and others, actual funding and investment in Productive Use of Energy (PUE) applications accounts for only a fraction of investment in energy access; just 0.7% of the World Bank's investment in energy access is targeted to PUE.
+This well-known challenge is hence driving increased interest amongst development actors in targeting the provision of Productive Use of Renewable Energy (PURE) products and services to productive uses, not least for the multiple development challenges that can be targeted.
+Though a growing topic of engagement by many decision makers in governments, donors and others, actual funding and investment in Productive Use of Renewable Energy (PURE) applications accounts for only a fraction of investment in energy access; just 0.7% of the World Bank's investment in energy access is targeted to PURE.

 Electrification is supposed to be a means to an end, but if that end is not being realised then that is a key concern.
-Where there is a lack of PUE demand for power it means there is a lack of productive activity and that means there is a missed livelihoods opportunity which needs to be tackled.
-While there is evidently growing support for PUE as a focus for rural energy access development, our experience leads us to conclude that better ecosystem-wide coordination and enabling platforms are needed for in order to achieve tangible, and accelerated impact.
+Where there is a lack of PURE demand for power it means there is a lack of productive activity and that means there is a missed livelihoods opportunity which needs to be tackled.
+While there is evidently growing support for PURE as a focus for economic development, our experience leads us to conclude that better ecosystem-wide coordination and enabling platforms are needed for in order to achieve tangible, and accelerated impact.

-The Powering Renewable Energy Opportunities (PREO) Programme is hinged on the hypothesis that offgrid energy providers and rural productive energy users' needs are highly complementary and don't exist in isolation of each other - that collaboration and better cooperation between these actors is essential and that being "demand-led" is fundamental to success.
+The Powering Renewable Energy Opportunities (PREO) Programme is hinged on the hypothesis that off-grid and PURE solution providers and rural productive energy users' needs are highly complementary and don't exist in isolation of each other - that collaboration and better cooperation between these actors is essential and that being "demand-led" is fundamental to success.